CinnamonYeti459/Network-Traffic-Analyzer/README.md

 - Search options for every category.
 - Stop and pause option
-- Filtering, such as those similae to Wireshark
+- Filtering, such as those similar to Wireshark
 - Bandwidth usage